grucloud/grucloud/docusaurus/docs/azure/resources/ContainerService/AgentPool.md

           },
           description: 'Determines the type of workload a node can run.'
         },
-        messageOfTheDay: {
-          type: 'string',
-          title: 'Message of the day for Linux nodes, base64-encoded.',
-          description: 'A base64-encoded string which will be written to /etc/motd after decoding.
-This allows customization of the message of the day for Linux nodes.
-It must not be specified for Windows nodes.
-It must be a static string (i.e., will be printed raw and not be executed as a script).'
-        },
         vnetSubnetID: {
           type: 'string',
           title: 'The ID of the subnet which agent pool nodes and optionally pods will join on startup.',